Jack Unterweger: First offences

 On 22 October 1973, Unterweger picked nurse Maria W. as a hitchhiker in Kitzbühel.
 Unterweger drove to Oberndorf, claiming he had to run an errand there and when the two were headed back to the main road, Unterweger abruptly braked the vehicle and began punching Maria W. while attempting to rape her.
 W. broke free of his grasp and fled into the woods while screaming for help.
 After another physical struggle, Unterweger relented and agreed to drive her to her parents back in Kitzbühel, convincing her to not press charges on the way over.
 W. relayed the actual sequence of events while being treated at her hospital in St. Johann and alerted the authorities on 20 November 1973.
 During police interrogation, Unterweger admitted to beating W., but claimed that he had undressed her in preparation for consensual sex and that most of her and his own injuries were the result of a car crash.

 Shortly after again being convicted of theft in March 1974, Unterweger entered an abusive two-week relationship with Elisabeth L. in Rohrbach.
-He beat and sexually assaulted L., keeping her from speaking out threatening to abduct her child and cut the child's face with razor blades.
+He beat and sexually assaulted L., keeping her from speaking out under threat of abducting her child and cutting the child's face with razor blades.
 In July 1974, Unterweger physically assaulted two women, with one victim losing an incisor.
 The same month, Unterweger met Anneliese E. and moved to Switzerland with her, working as a disc jockey and waiter.
 There, the couple met West German national Barbara Scholz, who also became Unterweger's girlfriend, but shortly after Scholz was deported back to Germany, Unterweger and Anneliese E. followed suit in November 1974.
 Scholz and E. were both underage and financed Unterweger's lifestyle through prostitution alongside other teenaged girls.